 2] Edit RAW files

-When you install the free camera codec pack, you’ll be able to upload uncompressed RAW files directly from your camera—and then view them in Photo Gallery along with your other photos.
+When you install the free camera codec pack, you’ll be able to upload uncompressed RAW files directly from your camera—and then view them in Photo Gallery and your other photos.

 3] View RAW files in Windows

-Installing the camera codec pack also makes it possible to view RAW files in Windows Explorer.
+Installing the camera codec pack also allows viewing RAW files in Windows Explorer.

-- The Microsoft Camera Codec Pack enables the viewing of a variety of device-specific file formats in Window Live Photo Gallery as well as other software that is based in Windows Imaging Codecs (WIC).
+- The Microsoft Camera Codec Pack enables the viewing of a variety of device-specific file formats in Window Live Photo Gallery and other software based on Windows Imaging Codecs (WIC).

 - Installing this package will allow supported RAW camera files to be viewable in Windows Explorer.